protontypes/open-sustainable-technology/README.md

 - [rsoi](https://github.com/boshek/rsoi) - An R package to download the most up to date climate indices.
 - [NCO](https://github.com/nco/nco) - Manipulates and analyzes data stored in netCDF-accessible formats.
 - [pynco](https://github.com/nco/pynco) - Contains the module python nco, which implements a python style access to the NetCDF Operators (NCO).
+- [climateR](https://github.com/mikejohnson51/climateR) - An R package for getting point and gridded climate data by AOI.

 ## Natural Resources